Electric Heat Cost Calculator

 - Enter what your electricity company charges you per kWh (an average cost is pre-entered)

 - And enter roughly how many hours per day you will need to run the heater

 - Click Calculate to get your results

 - If you are comparing multiple heaters or scenarios, then you can email the results to yourself by entering your email address and heater model details.

 Related article: The cheapest ways to heat your home

 How Much Electricity Does a Space Heater Use?

-Use our handy calculator below to calculate how much your space heater will cost to run per hour, week or even per month.
+Use our handy calculator above to calculate how much your space heater will cost to run per hour, week or even per month.

 The formula we use to calculate this is:

 kW per hour X cost of a unit of electricity = cost per hour to run your unit